 How do I use a vacuum cleaner on carpet?

 If you want to clean your carpet thoroughly, take your time.
-Remove obstacles, objects, and even large debris by hand before getting started.
-Then start vacuuming slowly in neat, slightly overlapping rows.
-If you rush this process, you're more likely to miss dirt that's especially tracked into the carpet's fibers.
+Remove obstacles and even large debris by hand before getting started.
+After, start vacuuming slowly in neat, slightly overlapping rows.
+If you rush this process, you're more likely to miss dirt that's especially embedded into the carpet's fibers.
 Once you reach the end of the carpet, go over it again in the opposite direction in order to make sure you get every last bit of dust and dirt.

 How often should I vacuum carpet?

-As a rule, you should vacuum carpet once a week.
-But, depending on the foot traffic and activity that your carpet sees, you may need to vacuum more frequently.
-Pet owners and allergy sufferers in particular may need to clean their carpets more often than others, as much as three times a week.
+As a rule, you should vacuum carpet once per week.
+Depending on the foot traffic and activity that your carpet sees, you may need to vacuum more frequently.
+Pet owners in particular may need to clean their carpets more often than others, and as much as three times per week.

 Is a bagged or bagless vacuum better for cleaning carpet?